 What to Know Before You Go

 Note from Katie about Pacific Beach: I enjoy walks on the boardwalk, especially at sunset, and we do come to PB often for this and that.
 Even on the quieter north end of the boardwalk, close to Law Street Beach and Pacific Terrace Hotel, you might still see and hear small clusters of homeless resting on the grassy areas along the boardwalk.
 I do not recommend that kids use the bathrooms on the boardwalk alone, not even teens, unless you’re watching.
 You might smell marijuana (it’s legal) and hear R-rated things.
-We’re used to it, but my many years of providing San Diego travel advice has led me to conclude that the eclectic PB crowd doesn’t suit everyone.
+We’re used to it, but my many years of providing San Diego travel advice has taught me that visitors, especially those with kids, can be caught off guard by this if they’re not prepared.
 It’s why some hotels outside of the area tell guests to go to La Jolla or Coronado beaches instead.
-But if you know all of this and what I’m about to share going in, you can have a nice beach experience here.
+But if you know what to expect going in, PB is great and what I’m about to share will help you have a fun beach day here.

 Parking

 Due to its popularity, parking throughout Pacific Beach can be challenging.
-But, it’s not impossible to find a good spot, especially during low season (October to April) and on weekdays.
-High season (May to September) is more difficult, whether it’s a weekday or a weekend, due to the influx of tourists to this popular neighborhood.
+But it’s not impossible to find a good spot, especially during low season (October to April) and on weekdays.
+High season (May to September) is more difficult, whether it’s a weekday or a weekend, due to the influx of visitors to this popular neighborhood.

 Free street parking is abundant, not only along Grand and Garnet Avenues but on many side streets as well, including on the suburban streets that surround the beaches.
-You’ll have the best luck finding free parking during the high season if you arrive before 10 a.m.
+You’ll have the best luck during high season if you arrive before 10 a.m.

-There are also paid lots, metered parking, and a few free parking lots like the small parking lot at Tourmaline Beach.
+There are also paid lots, metered parking, and a few free parking lots, like the small lot at Tourmaline Beach.
 Patience is key during high season.
 Expect it to take some time, and you won’t get frustrated with the beach traffic.

 Pay attention to parking signs that limit the length of stay.
-Pacific Beach contracted tow companies aggressively monitor parking.
-And while looking for parking spaces be mindful of the many pedestrians and bicyclists who might not always be paying close attention.
+Tow companies contracted by the city aggressively monitor parking in Pacific Beach.
+And while looking for parking spaces, be mindful of the many pedestrians and bicyclists who might not always be paying close attention.

 Lifeguards

-Pacific Beach is one of only nine beaches in San Diego that has permanent lifeguard stations.
-The beaches are patrolled from 9 a.m. until dusk by San Diego lifeguards, but you should check with staff each day to find out their specific hours.
+Pacific Beach is one of only nine beaches in San Diego with permanent lifeguard stations.
+The beaches are generally patrolled from 9 a.m. until dusk by San Diego lifeguards, but you should check with staff each day for their specific hours.

 Lifeguard towers are staffed year-round from Mission Beach to North Pacific Beach.
 The main lifeguard tower is situated at the end of Grand Avenue.

-Note that San Diego lifeguards are part of the Fire-Rescue Department, but are considered peace officers with the power to arrest.
-Did you know that not following lifeguard warnings is a misdemeanor, and harming a lifeguard is a felony?
+Note that San Diego lifeguards are part of the Fire-Rescue Department but are considered peace officers with the power to arrest.
+Not following lifeguard warnings is a misdemeanor, and harming a lifeguard is a felony.

 Swimming & Surfing